itsJohnny21/CSE-464-2024-jsalaz59/README.md

 - The [dfs branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/dfs) was created next.
 - The bfs and dfs branches were merged onto the [master branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/master), resulting in a [merge conflict](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/92468c2aaba0d9343f17324d726dd2f380c60331), which had to be resolved.
 - The master branch was then updated to include testing and fix bugs in the code.

-On top of this, the [Java Continuous Integration workflow](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/be699c01175952c582f2d1fde3248b6b3165802a) was added to automate the testing process with maven.

 _Thank you and have a great day.
 Cheers._